 2. Number of eligible schools proposed to be covered under the scheme

-3. The funds may be released to the State/ UT Governments in two installments in every year.
+3. The funds may be released to the State/ UT Governments in two installments every year.
 The 1st installment will be released immediately on receipt of the proposal.
-The 2nd installment may be released only after the receipt of utilization certificate of 1st installment and progress report from the respective State/ UT Government.
+The 2nd installment may be released only after the receipt of the utilization certificate of 1st installment and progress report from the respective State/ UT Government.

 4. The application will be verified particularly with reference to birth certificate issued by the School Head based on enrollment record.